FAQ

 How long does the survey take?

-It varies with the vessel's size, age and how complete the existing documentation is — there's no fixed figure, and a yacht with good build records and a current Part I is quicker than one reconstructed from scratch.
+It varies with the vessel's size, age and how complete the existing documentation is — there's no fixed figure, and a vessel with good build records and a current Part I is quicker than one reconstructed from scratch.
 Your class society or IHM provider will scope it.

 Keeping it current